KY for KY’s Third Annual Totally Tubular Tube-a-Thon is On!

 Don’t forget to bring your own tube if you chose the Tube-A-Thon festival pass only option.
 Also bring anything else you might need to have an awesome day on the water: sunscreen, shoes or sandals that can get wet, drinking water or other beverages, snacks, cash, dry clothes, chairs, a USCG approved life jacket is required for all participants, sunglasses, hat, and towel.
 We love pets, but please leave dogs at home.

 Please pack everything out that you bring in and look out for your fellow Kentuckians.
+No glass, please.
 Let’s keep it clean!

 Will there be anything to eat or drink?